mayeco/patagonia/schema.md

 **TERMINATION CONDITIONS**:

-- If no schema/migrations found and no user-provided path: Ask and STOP
+- If no schema/migrations are found and no user-provided path: Ask and STOP
 - If multiple frameworks detected with conflicting hints: Ask the developer to choose and STOP
-- If files are unreadable or permissions restricted: Report the issue and STOP
+- If files are unreadable or permissions are restricted: Report the issue and STOP

 ## STEPS